This page updated Jan. 30, 2024

 Athletes should be ready to commit to attending every practice, training consistently, and working hard to achieve personal goals.
 These goals may range from preparing for your first season in the High School League to standing on the podium at the National Championships.

-Riders need their own race-ready mountain bike (dropper post required.)
+Riders need their own race-ready mountain bike and other gear.
+Here is a required gear list.
+Gravity athletes will need a bike that meets specific criteria listed here.
 Most riders will also benefit from having a road or cyclocross bike, capable of riding pavement and gravel.
-Contact us if you need help with a loaner bike.
+(This is required for athletes focused on endurance disciplines.)
+Contact us if you need a loaner bike.

 BJC reserves the right to select athletes or limit numbers to ensure participants are engaged with the program goals, share the program philosophy, and to allow coaches to create groups of similar age and ability.

-- March 8 – July 24 (20 weeks, includes possible rest weeks)
+- Dates: March 4 – July 25 (20 weeks, will include rest weeks)

 - Spring practices are 2 hrs, Tues & Thurs 4:30 – 6:30 pm